bmorton/deployster/README.md

+## This project has been abandoned.
+A pretty clear winner is emerging in this field and Fleet is now dead -- use Kubernetes instead!

 # Deployster

 Deployster uses a convention-over-configuration approach to simplify deploying Docker containers to a CoreOS [Fleet cluster][fleet-cluster] with zero downtime.